 Furthermore he received a scholarship by the Academy for Contemporary Music Theatre of the Deutsche Bank Foundation from 2009 – 2011.
 Ulrich Kreppein was awarded with the jury and the audience price at the Heidelberger Frühling 2012.
 He received a scholarship from the Academy of Fine Arts Berlin for 2011.
 Also he was selected for a residency grant at the Künstlerhof Schreyahn for spring 2012.
 Ulrich Kreppein is the winner of the composers’ prize of the Ernst von Siemens Music Foundation in 2012.
 In the same year his opera “Die Versuchung des heiligen Antonius” (the temptation of St. Anthony) premiered at the Staatstheater Oldenburg.
 In 2013 he received the first prize at the Alexander Zemlinsky Competition of the University of Cincinnati in 2017 he was awarded a Scholarship by the German Gouvernment for a stay at the Cité des Arts in Paris, France.

 His music has been performed in many places such as the Berliner Philharmonie and the Carnegie Hall in New York, as well as in Moscow, Düsseldorf, Stuttgart, Brussels, Paris, Munich, Seoul, London and Cambridge, Massachusetts.
 His works include orchestra, operas as well as chamber music.
-Ulrich Kreppein teaches composition and music theory at the Liszt University of Music (Hochschule für Musik) in Weimar.
+Ulrich Kreppein taught composition and music theory at the Liszt University of Music (Hochschule für Musik) in Weimar, first als lecturer, later as substitute professor.
+In October 2022, Ulrich Kreppein has been appointed professor of composition and theory at the Frankfurt University of Music and Performing Arts (HfMDK).